 If you are looking for a Budget Travel Destination, look no further than Cuba.
 This Caribbean island where time stood still, speaks to the imagination.
 For such a small island, it offers a variety of activities and landscapes.

 Compared to the other Caribbean Islands like St. Lucia, it is pretty affordable, yet more expensive than Mexico or other Central American nations.
-On the flip side, due to a special second currency just for tourists, you will be forced to pay tourists prices in most places.
+On the flip side, due to a special second currency just for tourists, you will be forced to pay tourist prices in most places.

 Don’t have time to finish reading our Budget Travel Destination – Cuba for Families, pin it now and read it later.